 In 1807, the United States Congress outlawed the import of slaves, akin to the immigration controls in modern Europe.
 Because slave masters could not get in more slaves from Africa, they established “breeding farms”, as Ned and Constance Sublette describe in their book titled “The American Slave Coast”.

 On these breeding farms there were far more women and children than men.
 Slaves were encouraged to have stable family lives.
-As economic historian and Nobel laureate Robert Fogel explained in his book “Time on the Cross”, most slaves were sold with their entire families, or only when a slave wished to separate from his family.
+As economic historian and Nobel laureate Robert Fogel explained in his book “Time on the Cross”, most slaves were sold with their entire families, or only when a slave wished to separate from his family, separately.
 In fact, as distinguished economists Thomas Sowell and Walter Williams have pointed out so often, more black children were raised in two parent families during slavery, than are today.

 Was this because slave owners had any love for their slaves?
 Not by any stretch of the imagination.
 The slave owners simply wanted to maximise profits by encouraging their slaves to have more children.
 They gave rewards to women for having children, similar to the tax benefits or payments offered by a welfare state.
 Just as politicians can stay in the welfare business only if citizens have more and more children, the slave owners could stay in business only if slaves had more and more children.
 They knew that, and acted purely in their selfish interests, just like politicians.